JoshData/opengovdata.io/2014/maturity-model-for-prioritization.md

 [^4]: URLs are a type of “dereferencable” identifier because they can take you from *reference* to *referent*, i.e. to a document describing what the identifier identifies.

-[^5]: The <span>Australian Governments Open Access and Licensing Framework</span> makes an API a core part of data access, placing its recommendation under the heading “open query” and before “open bulk supply,” which I believe is a poor strategy.[^11]
+[^5]: The <span>Australian Governments Open Access and Licensing Framework</span> makes an API a core part of data access, placing its recommendation under the heading “open query” and before “open bulk supply,” which I believe is a poor strategy. <http://www.ausgoal.gov.au/ausgoal-qualities-of-open-data>, accessed July 10, 2011.

 [^6]: Tim Berners-Lee.
 June 24, 2009.
 [Putting Government Data Online](http://www.w3.org/DesignIssues/GovData).